GoogleCloudPlatform/apigee-samples/oauth-client-credentials-with-scope/README.md

 # Client Credentials Grant Type with OAuth2 scopes

-This sample lets you request an OAuth token from Apigee using the OAuth 2.0 client credentials grant type flow and limit access using [OAuth2 scopes](https://cloud.google.com/apigee/docs/api-platform/security/oauth/working-scopes).
+This sample lets you request an OAuth token from Apigee using the OAuth 2.0 client credentials grant type flow and limit access using [OAuth2 scopes](https://cloud.google.com/apigee/docs/api-platform/security/oauth/working-scopes) and additionally shows how to limit access.

 ## About client credentials